 Sleep Apnea Device Instructions for Use (IFU)

-Overview: This article provides instructions for the use, maintenance, and clinical considerations for Dandy Herbst and Dorsal sleep apnea devices.
+Overview: This article provides instructions for the use, maintenance, and clinical considerations for Dandy Standard Acrylic Herbst, Freedom Nylon Sleep, and Preferred Nylon Sleep Apnea devices.
 It includes safety information, step-by-step application guides, and regulatory codes for dental practices.

 Device Overview

 A Dandy sleep apnea device is a custom dental appliance used to treat snoring and mild to moderate obstructive sleep apnea.
-These devices, also known as mandibular advancement devices, work by repositioning the jaw and tongue to keep the airway open during sleep.
+These devices, also known as mandibular advancement devices (MAD), work by repositioning the jaw and tongue to keep the airway open during sleep.

 Contraindications for Use